redwoodjs/redwood/docs/docs/router.md

 ## Private Routes

 Some pages should only be visible to authenticated users.

-We support this using private `<PrivateSet>` component.
-Read more [further down](#private-set).
+We support this using the `PrivateSet` component.
+Read more [further down](#privateset).

 ## Sets of Routes